cwturner/goasyncwebclient/README.md

 # goasyncwebclient
 go language asynchronous web client.
 Useful for simulating tens of thousands of simultaneous web users to exercise or break a web server.
+Downloads Windowsx86-64 Ubuntux86-64

 This client will create up to c simultaneous connections (separate tcp connections with unique client port numbers and blank initial cookie state)